jucazyn/jucazyn.github.io/_pages/home.md

 Currently, I'm studying under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) in the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0) at [UFSC](https://ufsc.br/).
 We're investigating the notion(s) of equivalence of physical theories and its relations to the **syntax-semantics debate** about the nature of scientific theories.

 In 2026, I'll begin my master's degree to continue my research on physical theories.
 Alongside my academic goals for next year, I'm also **open to part-time, remote opportunities**.
+The ideal position would include Quantum Computing, Artificial Intelligence and possibly Category Theory.
 My curriculum can be found [here](https://jucazyn.github.io/cv/).
 If my profile aligns with the needs of your team or projects, please feel free to contact me.

 ## technical skills